phesse001/College-Basketball-Game-Predictor/README.md

 # NN-ML-Resources

+## How To Run Model

+Dependencies: python3, numpy, sklearn, and tensorflow

+Inside of a terminal, simply navigate to this directory where you'll find 'main.py'.
+If you want to use the existing model, run 'python main.py'.
+It will print out the ID's of teams that won the particular game and next to that print the ID of the team the model predicted to win.
+If you would like to train the model yourself you can tune different model parameters in the 'train.py' script and run 'python train.py' to train the model yourself.
+It will save the last trained model to be used in 'main.py'

+### Jupyter Notebooks

+If you have jupyter notebooks installed you can also call 'jupyter notebook' in the terminal and navigate to the corresponding notebook 'MM-NN.ipynb'.

+## General Information I've found while researching

 Clearing up confusion about the purpose of activation functions - [Link](https://medium.com/the-theory-of-everything/understanding-activation-functions-in-neural-networks-9491262884e0)

 Explanation of different size parameters in TF - [Link](https://stackoverflow.com/questions/44747343/keras-input-explanation-input-shape-units-batch-size-dim-etc)